fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export default diaryEntries
 ```

-Note that since _toNewDiaryEntry_ returns object of the type _NewDiaryEntry_ we need to assert it to be _DiaryEntry_ with [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) opeator.
+Note that since _toNewDiaryEntry_ returns an object of the type _NewDiaryEntry_ we need to assert it to be _DiaryEntry_ with [as](http://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) operator.

 Enums are usually used when there is a set of predetermined values that are not expected to change in the future.
 Usually enums are used in much tighter unchanging values (for example weekdays, months, directions) but since they offer us a great way to validate our incoming values we might as well use them in our case.